Platform and hardware requirements

 Operating system requirements

-You can install the app on Splunk instances that run on many current versions of Windows, including:
+You can install the Splunk App for Microsoft Exchange on Splunk Enterprise instances that run on current versions of Windows, including:

 - Windows 95, 98, or Me